andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/society-rules-of-engagement/README.md

 One clearly deviates from the task description once political substance has been added.
 Take the [Dutch childcare benefits scandal](https://en.wikipedia.org/wiki/Dutch_childcare_benefits_scandal) for example.
 Didn't public servants proxy their functions?
-Racism as a starting point when judging if civilians of the Netherlands should be "punished"?
+Racism as a starting point when judging if civilians of The Netherlands should be "punished"?
 I'm just asking, because one can never proof the intention of other people.

 ## Dutch Judges